-One commonality, of course, is training and experience in administering physical plants, yet even within that area, the backgrounds of these vice presidents show a lot of variety.
-One has a degree in architecture, one in
+One commonality, of course, is training and experience in administering physical plants: yet even within that area, the backgrounds of these vice presidents show a lot of variety.
+One has a degree in architecture, one in is a heady experience, especially for someone who may not have seriously planned to get to that level.
+For many of these facilities vice presidents, the advancement seemed somewhat of a surprise.
+'I'm doing essentially the same thing as I did before, just under a more impressive title," said one.
+Or it was something conferred from outchemical engineering, another in education.
+Previous experience runs the gamut as well-corporate engineering. college and high school teaching, consulting, student admissions, and construction, just to name a few.

-Ruth Thaler is a Washington, D.C. based freelance writer who specializes in communications and business news. chemical engineering, another in education.
-Previous experience runs the gamut as well-corporate engineering, college and high school teaching, consulting, student admissions, and construction, just to name a few.
+Achieving the rank of vice president

-All of these facilities managers at the vice presidential or comparable level do share one important responsibility-campus-wide planning.
+All of these facilities managers at the vice presidential or comparable level do share one important responsibilitycampus-wide planning.
 At this level of professionalism, administrators cannot limit their vision or involvement to only one part of the institution.
 A view of the institution's long-term needs and future development becomes essential.